News|Articles|February 13, 2026

 Conclusions and Future Directions

 Aspirin’s role in cancer prevention and survival continues to evolve, supported by a mix of epidemiological, mechanistic, and clinical data.
 Long-term use appears to confer modest reductions in site-specific cancer risk and may improve outcomes for certain patients, particularly in colorectal cancer.
 Yet evidence remains inconsistent across cancer types and age groups.
 Clinicians should engage in shared decision-making with patients, considering individual risk factors, cancer history, and bleeding risks when contemplating aspirin therapy beyond cardiovascular indications.
-Future randomized trials and molecularly stratified research will be critical to clarifying aspirin’s place in cancer prevention and adjunctive therapy.
+Future randomized trials and molecularly stratified research will be critical to clarifying aspirin’s role in cancer prevention and as an adjunctive therapy.

 REFERENCES